necatikcbs/maven-multi-module-example/README.md

 # Maven Multi-Module Example

-It's an example that has Parent, Library and Child(Service)
+It's a basic convert example that has Parent, Library and Child(Service)

 - usage:
 	> cd parent